 What are those technologies, exactly?
 Whether you’re just starting your career or pursuing professional advancement, here’s how you can use technology to overcome barriers and get ahead at work

-As Indeed explains, earning a professional degree can make a world of difference in your progress toward your career goals.
+Earning a professional degree can make a world of difference in your progress toward your career goals.
 But what are the best fields for people with disabilities?
 Additionally, how can you overcome barriers to earn a degree and make it work for you?
 We live in a day and age when it has never been easier.
 Here’s what you need to know about starting your career with a disability.

 Careers for people with disabilities

 Your disability doesn’t define your career, but it does make some jobs more doable than others.
 For many people with disabilities, that means jobs that let you work from a computer using assistive technology.
 Career fields to consider include: